30 Salesforce Marketing Cloud Interview Questions & Answers

 Journey Builder Entry Sources include:

-• Data Extension: contacts in a sendable data extension (the most commonly used).
+• Data Extension: Contacts are in a sendable data extension (the most commonly used).

 9. Which message actions can be performed in Journey Builder?